Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

-Remote work expense reimbursement is an emerging area of employment law.
-As of 2023, 11 US jurisdictions require businesses to reimburse employees for certain necessary expenses.
+Several states, along with the District of Columbia and the city of Seattle, already require businesses to cover certain necessary expenses, and more jurisdictions are joining them every year.
 If you employ remote workers in one of these states, you may be required to reimburse employees for expenses related to working remotely.

 What are reimbursable expenses?